 A business segment is a group of assets and operations engaged in providing products or services that are subject to risks and returns that are different from those of other business segments.
-A geographical segment is engaged in providing products or services within a particular economic environment that are subject to risks and returns different from those of segments operating in other economic from changes in the fair value of the instrument.
+A geographical segment is engaged in providing products or services within a particular economic environment that are subject to risks and returns different from those of segments operating in other economic environments.